material-motion/material-motion/concepts/plan-fulfillment-pattern.md

     # Reusing a plan on a second target
     target2.addPlan(draggable)

 `target` is now expected to be directly manipulable.
 The target is also expected to spring back to the given `{ x, y }` coordinate.
-Whether this happens on release or at all times is an execution detail of the plan's execution. `target2` is simply expected to be draggable.
+Whether this happens on release or at all times is an implementation detail of the plan's execution.

+`target2` is expected to be draggable.

-### execution of a plan
+### Execution of a plan

-Exactly how a plan is fulfilled is less important than that it **is** fulfilled and that the execution is able to occur elsewhere.
+Exactly how a plan is executed is less important than that it **is** executed and that the execution is able to occur elsewhere.

-For example, a plan of "fade in" could reasonably be fulfilled by a built-in animation system.
-The same plan could also be fulfilled by a custom interpolation function.
-The plan doesn't know or care how it's fulfilled.
+For example, a plan of "fade in" could reasonably be executed by a built-in animation system.
+The same plan could also be executed by a custom interpolation function.
+The plan doesn't know or care how it's executed.

 Good systems of execution will carefully balance the needs of performance, power consumption, event coordination, and user interaction.

 ## Examples of this pattern

-Most platforms have an execution of this pattern for Tween animations.
-Few platforms, however, have implemented this pattern for other types of [Primitive](../primitives.md).
+Most platforms have an implementation of this pattern for Tween animations.
+Few platforms, however, have implemented this pattern for other [primitives](../primitives.md).

 ![](../_assets/PatternMatches.svg)